Your money-making expert. Financial journalist, TV and radio personality.

-Being an Avon ‘lady’ is not just for yummy mummies now.
-More and more men are getting into selling cosmetics around the neighbourhood and now Avon is targeting graduates who are struggling to get jobs in the current economic climate.
+Being an Avon Representative is not just for yummy mummies.
+More and more men are getting into selling cosmetics around the neighbourhood (although they tend to call themselves Avon Representatives).
+Some professionals also run their Avon businesses to supplement their income.

 If you would like to run your own business and you have an interest in cosmetics, check it out.

 - What does an ‘Avon Lady’ actually do?